 THE RED BULLETIN: This is the third Pioneers Festival.
 What has changed this year in comparison to the previous two festivals?

-Andreas Tschas: The Pioneers Festival is receiving much more international recognition, and important stakeholders in the startup community are beginning to realize the value of the festival.
+Andreas Tschas: The Pioneers Festival is receiving much more international recognition, and important stakeholders in the startup community are beginning to realise the value of the festival.
 We are now able to help startups in a much more precise way, and we are continually improving our network and our ability to connect startups with investors and well-established companies.
 Pioneers has become a platform for technology and entrepreneurship, and we want to be able to solve the biggest challenges in our society through this.

 What do you mean exactly?

 We’re still generating energy from fossil fuels for example.
 Billions of people continue to starve around the world; there are still too many incurable diseases such as Ebola.
 There simply needs to be more happening given the technology we have at our disposal.
-The agricultural technology scene is really exciting at the moment.
-A lot is happening in this direction, ideas and startups are being created that really have the potential to reduce world hunger.
+The agricultural technology scene is really exciting at the minute.
+A lot is happening in this direction, ideas and startups are being created which really have the potential to reduce world hunger.
 Pretty soon there will be nine billion people on the planet, and these problems are only going to get more difficult to solve if we don’t act soon.
 We need creative minds that can find solutions to these problems.